emard/esp32ps2/README.md

 # ESP32->PS/2

-Micropython ESP32 code that listens at UDP port and retransmits received packets using PS/2 protocol.
+Micropython ESP32 code that listens at TCP port and retransmits received packets using PS/2 protocol.

-Intended use is to emulate PS/2 keyboard and mouse.
+Intended use is to emulate PS/2 keyboard (and mouse after a bit of development).

-linux uinput python code receives keyboard and mouse events, converts it to PS/2 scancodes and sends as UDP packets to ESP32.
+linux uinput python code receives keyboard events, converts them to "PS/2 SET2" scancodes and sends over TCP to ESP32.

-To send byte 0x15 over UDP:

-    echo -n -e "\x15" | nc -q 0 -u 192.168.4.1 3252
+PS/2 SET2 is standard power-on default scancode setting for PS/2 keyboards.

+Currently this code doesn't support bidirectional PS/2 so emulated PS/2 keyboard can only send but can't receive commands from PS/2 to e.g. detect keybard presence, blink keyboard LEDs or change scancode set.

+USAGE: you need to give user "rw" access to "/dev/input/eventX" device which represents your keyboard:

+    lsinput
+    chmod a+rw /dev/input/event3

+and then you should maybe edit "hostinput.py" to place keyboard name (you have seen it using "lsinput") and run the host-side input client as normal user:

+    ./hostinput.py